metabarcoding/obitools4-doc/content/docs/principles/_index.md

 cggtaatttagtccag
 ```

 If the `--fail-on-taxonomy` option is used, the {{% obitools4 %}} command will abort if it encounters a taxid that is not in the NCBI taxonomy.
-If it is run on the same sequence file, you will see the error message that stops the command on the reading of the last sequence annotated with a taxid that is not in the NCBI taxonomy.
-If the `--update-taxid` option was not used, the command would also have aborted on the sequence AF023201.
+If it is run on the same sequence file, you will see the error message that stops the command when reading the last sequence annotated with a taxid that is not in the NCBI taxonomy.
+If the `--update-taxid` option was not used, the command would also have been aborted on the sequence AF023201.

 ```bash
 obiconvert -t ncbitaxo.tgz --update-taxid --fail-on-taxonomy four_sequences.fasta